 - Fax: Complete IRS Form SS-4 (PDF) and fax it to the appropriate IRS number.
 The IRS will send a return fax with your tax ID within four business days.

 - Mail: Complete IRS Form SS-4 (PDF) and send it to the appropriate IRS address.
 Your EIN will be mailed to you.

 You will need to apply using your business's legal name.
 That means you will not need to file for a new EIN if you are operating under a "doing business as" (DBA), which allows it to operate under a different business name.

 Foreign Nationals: Individual Taxpayer Identification Number

 Unless you operate a sole proprietorship or an LLC with no employees, you will most likely need a tax ID number for your small business.
-The best way to learn about tax ID numbers, and other aspects of business tax law, is to speak with a skilled tax attorney near you.
+The best way to learn about tax ID numbers, and get legal advice on other aspects of business tax law, is to speak with a skilled tax attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.